 Day 5: DARWIN STATION – HIGHLANDS OF SANTA CRUZ for giant tortoises

 Day 6: ESPAÑOLA: PTA.
-SUAREZ – PLAYA GARDNER for waved albatrosses, blue-footed boobies, and amazing snorkeling.
+SUAREZ – PLAYA GARDNER for waved albatrosses, blue-footed boobies, and fantastic snorkeling.

 Day 7: SANTA FE – SOUTH PLAZA for marine and land iguanas and geckos.